Mount Melbourne: Description

 Mount Melbourne lies in North Victoria Land, facing Wood Bay of the Ross Sea.
 To the southeast lies Cape Washington and due south lies Terra Nova Bay; Campbell Glacier runs west from the volcano and Tinker Glacier lies north of the volcanic field.
-The seasonal Italian Mario Zucchelli Station lies 40 km from the volcano; the 5th Chinese station in Antarctica (due to be completed in 2022), the Korean Jang Bogo Station, the German Gondwana Station and a neutrino detector are also in the area.
+The seasonal Italian Mario Zucchelli Station lies 40 km from the volcano and the Korean Jang Bogo Station 30 km; the 5th Chinese station in Antarctica (due to be completed in 2022), the German Gondwana Station and a neutrino detector are also in the area.
 Mount Melbourne was discovered and first recognized as a volcano by James Ross in 1841 and named after William Lamb, 2nd Viscount Melbourne, who was then the prime minister of the United Kingdom.
 The volcano and its surroundings were investigated by New Zealand-based parties in the 1960s, by German ones in the 1970s and 1980s and by Italian-based parties in the 1980s and 1990s.
 The volcano and its summit can be accessed from the stations by helicopter.